 Wildlife biologist and presenter

 Lizzie is a conservationist with a fierce passion to care for our oceans and protect our wild spaces.
-She is an ambassador for the Marine Conservation Society and for the Jane Goodall Institute UK and an ambassador for Norwich Science Festival.
+She is an ambassador for the Marine Conservation Society, the Jane Goodall Institute UK and an ambassador for Norwich Science Festival.